Kingdom of Romania under Fascism: Legacy

-Goga's government was the second antisemitic government in Europe, after that of Nazi Germany, stripping one third of Romanian Jews of their citizenship.
+Goga's government was the second antisemitic government in interwar Europe, after that of Nazi Germany, stripping one third of Romanian Jews of their citizenship.
 Because of its antisemitic measures, the Goga-Cuza government has been referred to as "more Nazi than the Germans".

 The Romanian King used the failures of the Goga government to proclaim his own royal dictatorship and to blame the country's condition on the system of parliamentary democracy.
 He actually took full power in order to personally deal with the rising Iron Guard.
 Before February was out, a new Constitution came into force under which the Parliament had been relegated to an advisory role, with the real power being held by the King and his Crown Council.
-Goga's successor as Prime Minister was Patriarch Miron Cristea.
+Goga's successor as prime minister was Patriarch Miron Cristea.

 Octavian Goga is today remembered as one of Romania's national poets, his entire political career being almost completely forgotten by the Romanian public.
-For instance, the "Octavian Goga District Library" in Cluj-Napoca is named after him.
+For instance, the "Octavian Goga County Library" in Cluj-Napoca is named after him.